-Schwarz 2012 - The spline-based methods can deal with these strata in which no marks are released or recapture strata where no sampling takes place.
+&lt;sup>2 Schwarz 2012 - The spline-based methods can deal with these strata in which no marks are released or recapture strata where no sampling takes place.
 The underlying spline is used to interpolate the run for the latter, while the hierarchical model pools information from neighboring strata for the former, but the uncertainty of the extrapolation increases rapidly the further out the extrapolation is taken.
 These types of extrapolations will be most successful on the increasing or decreasing limb of the run curve.
 They are unlikely to be successful if the survey starts collecting data in the middle of the run and the shape of the curve is not determined.
 Some care needs to be taken with extrapolations that extend more than 1 or 2 strata prior to or after the study window.
 Because the extrapolations have such a wide uncertainty (SD), it is possible that the estimated stratum abundance can be (unrealistically) too large and so greatly inflates the average of the posterior distribution leading to nonsensical results from the extrapolation.
 In these cases, the median of the posterior is likely a more sensible estimate than the mean (Schwarz 2012).

-In 2013 the migration timing varied slightly compared to other years, appearing to peak approximately one week earlier than the average of all years.
-Migration commenced in early April, with 17% of the run having migrated by April 15th (10% higher than the average of all years assessed).
-The peak of migration occurred between April 22nd and May 12th (Strata 10-12) when 52% of the estimated migration occurred.
-By June 2nd, 98% of the fish had migrated (Figure 18).
-As in other study years peak outmigration occurred when average daily water temperatures reached 7o C. Discharge does not appear to determine when migration occurs on this river.
-(Figure 17 & 18).
+previous highest catch for the same strata across all other study years was 34 in 2002.
+The bulk of the migration commenced in mid-April with the 15% point in the migration reached by April 20th.
+The peak of migration occurred between April 28th and May 18th (Strata 12-15) when 59% of the estimated migration occurred.
+By June 1st, 97% of the fish had migrated (Figure 15).
+As in other study years, peak outmigration occurred when average daily water temperatures reached 7oC.
+Discharge does not appear to determine when migration occurs (Figure 15).

-Estimated production of steelhead smolts from the mainstem have been calculated in 9 years of the study with two of those years appearing to be biased high by inaccurate estimates of late migration strata as described above.
-In an effort to compare annual abundance of steelhead smolt migration from 2003 and 2009 with the other seven years where the migration curve trended downward at the end of the study sample period we undertook two adjustments.
+Estimated production of Steelhead smolts from the mainstem have been calculated in 10 years of the study with two of those years appearing to be biased high by inaccurate estimates of late migration strata as described above.
+In an effort to compare annual abundance of Steelhead smolt migration from 2003 and 2009 with the other seven years where the migration curve trended downward at the end of the study sample period we undertook two adjustments.
 First we removed strata data calculated for dates ending after May 31st as these appeared un-realistically high.
-Then we expanded the partial BTSPAS estimate by 10% as in years where a complete estimate was derived approximately 10% of the steelhead outmigration was derived annually from these later strata.
-This resulted in a comparative estimated steelhead smolt abundance in 2003 of 8,516 fish and in 2009 of 7,197 fish, rather than the estimates of 63,591 and 11,088 respectively when the final strata in 2003 and 2009 are included.
+Then we expanded the partial BTSPAS estimate by 10% as in years where a complete estimate was derived approximately 10% of the Steelhead outmigration was derived annually from these later strata.
+This resulted in a comparative estimated Steelhead smolt abundance in 2003 of 8,516 fish and in 2009 of 7,197 fish, rather than the estimates of 63,591 and 11,088 respectively when the final strata in 2003 and 2009 are included.

 Steelhead smolt estimated abundance has ranged from an estimated abundance of 2,208 to 14,223 (including adjusted BTSPAS estimates in 2003 and 2009).
-The average estimate of abundance of all years assessed (2001-2003, 2008-2013) is 6,857.
-Large variances in production of steelhead smolts likely related to the 2003 flood and the 2005 spill are evident in the estimates derived in years following the events (2004-2007) when very few steelhead smolts were captured; range 9-21.
-This resulted in no abundance estimates being calculated for these cohorts (Table 2 and Figure 19).
+The average estimate of abundance of all years assessed (2001-2003, 2008-2014) is 7,182.
+Large variances in production of Steelhead is likely related to the 2003 flood and the 2005 spill and are evident in the estimates derived in years following the events (2004-2007) when very few smolts were captured (range 9-21).
+This resulted in no abundance estimates being calculated for these Cohorts (Table 2 and Figure 16).